The Emotional First Aid Team…

-Dave is the instigator of the Emotional First Aid course, and was instrumental in developing the Primary Emotional First Aid.
+Dave is one of the authors of the Emotional First Aid course, and was instrumental in developing the Primary Emotional First Aid.
 Dave has taught both EFA and Primary EFA in Windsor, Portsmouth, Southampton, Gosport and Fareham.

 Jacquie is a Humanistic Integrative counsellor, accredited with the British Association for Counselling and Psychotherapy, and a qualified supervisor.
 She has worked as a therapist with adolescents for over 20 years, in a range of different settings, including voluntary agencies, further and higher education, youth services and the NHS.

-For the last 8 years, she has worked at Southampton CAMHS Tier 3 psychiatric clinic for young people aged 14-18 in Southampton.
+For the last 8 years, she has worked at Brookvale Youth Mental Health Service, a Tier 3 psychiatric clinic for young people aged 14-18 in Southampton.

-Jacquie developed an interest in teaching and alongside being one of the authors of the EFA course, and teaches courses in the Southampton area.
-She has taught on the Southampton CAMHS Mental Health Awareness course for a range of professionals working with children and young people; has been part of the CAMHS Medical Student Teaching Team and teaches on Diploma and Degree courses in Counselling at Eastleigh College.
+Jacquie has developed an interest in teaching over the last 5 years.
+She is one of the authors of the EFA course, and teaches courses in the Southampton area.
+She has taught on the Southampton CAMHS Mental Health Awareness course for a range of professionals working with children and young people, is part of the CAMHS Medical Student Teaching Team and teaches on diploma and degree courses in Counselling at Eastleigh College.